pepopowitz/rewriting-history-with-git/slides/src/05-what-are-commits.md

 Notes:

-- and I'll call it `git loggg` to make it obvious this isn't the default behavior
+- and I'll call it `git loggy` to make it obvious this isn't the default behavior
 - note that you too can make your terminal recognize this command by using aliases

 ---